Draft Freedom Camping Bylaw

 A bylaw is a rule made by the council to keep our community safe, well-managed, and enjoyable for everyone.
 Bylaws cover things like parking, dog control, alcohol bans, and noise limits.
 They help protect public spaces, the environment, and ensure businesses and activities operate fairly.

-Currently, we don’t have a bylaw that allows us to effectively manage freedom camping in our district.
-This means, we’re not able to do anything about nuisance behaviour or misuse of local freedom camping sites.
+Council did not have a bylaw that allowed us to effectively manage freedom camping in our district.
+This means, we were not able to do anything about nuisance behaviour or misuse of local freedom camping sites.
 It doesn’t happen often, but when it does it is not possible to manage without a local bylaw setting out rules and guidelines.

-Ultimately, we want to know if these proposals strike the right balance between welcoming visitors and protecting our local spaces.
+Ultimately, we wanted to know if these proposals struck the right balance between welcoming visitors and protecting our local spaces.

-With freedom camping increasing in our district, we need a bylaw to:
+With freedom camping increasing in the district, a bylaw is required to:

 - Keep camping safe and respectful for everyone.